s-ddp/100/README.md

 ## Local development (kickoff)
 - Dependencies: the starter API now uses only built-in Node.js modules, so `npm install` is optional and does **not** reach external registries.
 If your environment injects proxy settings that break installs, clear them with `npm config delete proxy && npm config delete https-proxy`.
-- Run the API locally: `npm run start:api` (starts a minimal Node.js server with health/readiness probes and an `/echo` endpoint)
+- Run the API locally: `npm run start:api` (starts a minimal Node.js server with health/readiness probes, catalog/supplier stubs, and an `/echo` endpoint)
+- Smoke tests: `npm test` exercises the health, catalog, and supplier endpoints via Node's built-in test runner.

 The initial service lives in `services/api` and will grow into the backend for catalog/search/checkout/CRM flows.
 Health endpoints are available at `/health` and `/readiness` for container orchestration/readiness checks; both include the configured service name (`SERVICE_NAME` env) and environment.
-A simple `/echo` POST endpoint is available for quick connectivity checks.
+Catalog/supplier stubs are exposed at `/catalog` (filter by `type`, `supplier`, `lang`) and `/catalog/:id`, plus `/suppliers`.
+A simple `/echo` POST endpoint is available for quick connectivity checks and will JSON-parse payloads when possible.

 ## Collaboration Workflow
 We will iterate on requirements by asking focused questions one at a time.
 Your answers will be captured in the documents above to refine scope, milestones, and the technical plan.